GantMan/ReactStateMuseum/React/apollo-link-state/README.md

 render(<App />, document.getElementById("root"));
 ```

-Please, dont keep all your code inside onu file.
+Please, dont keep all your code inside one file.
 Use an "store" folder for clean code.